DevEnVrac/windows-dns-suffixes-gpo-bug/README.md

 # This article is about a bug that impact Windows Servers OS that uses a GPO to define the DNS suffix searchlist.
-*Impacted versions: Windows Server 2012 and 2016.
-Not tested on newer versions.*
+*Impacted versions: Windows Server 2012 R2 and 2016.*
 *Non-impacted versions: Windows Pro*

 ## 1. Issue context and how to reproduce it.